 A healthy diet, not smoking and keeping fit and active all contribute to looking and feeling good.
 A good skincare regime is important to maintain skin health.
 Daily sunscreen will help prevent photodamage.
 Look for products with active ingredients such as vitamin C, niacinamide, retinol and peptides to help maintain skin elasticity.

-There are a number of in-clinic treatments available to reduce the appearance of jowls.
+There are several in-clinic treatments available to reduce the appearance of jowls.
 It is important to have a detailed consultation with a dermatologist or aesthetic practitioner to help plan a course of treatment, often a combination approach yields the best results.